toza-mimoza/Python-Google-Books-CLI/README.md

 # Python-Google-Books-CLI
 This a Google Books API CLI program used to query the book by a given title or an id.
-It automatically opens the free listed books as Chrome tabs where the books can later be downloaded if they are in PDF.
+It **automatically opens the free listed books as Chrome tabs** where the books can later be downloaded if they are in PDF or added to Google Books App.

 Depending on your country, the results may vary.